Today's Articles

 *Benjamin Quarles was born on this date in 1904.
 He was a Black historian.

-From Boston, Massachusetts, the son of a subway porter, he entered college at 23, receiving his Bachelor’s degree from Shaw University in 1931, his M.A. degree from the University of Wisconsin in 1933, and his Ph.D. in 1940.
-Quarles taught at Shaw, served as dean at Dillard University, and has chaired the history department at Morgan State University.
+The son of a subway porter, Quarles, was born in Boston and entered college at age 23.
+He received his Bachelor’s degree from Shaw University in 1931, his M.A. from the University of Wisconsin in 1933, and his Ph.D. in 1940.
+Quarles taught at Shaw served as dean at Dillard University and chaired the history department at Morgan State University.

-The scholarly part of Quarles’ career began at a time when the research was hampered by racist assumptions nationally.
+The scholarly part of Quarles’ career began when the research was hampered by racist assumptions nationally.
 White historians openly questioned whether Blacks could write an objective history, and they believed that Black history lacked sufficient primary sources for serious research and writing.
-Building on pioneering research by Carter Woodson and others, Quarles proved them wrong.
+Building on Carter Woodson's and others' pioneering research, Quarles proved them wrong.
 With careful writing and research and his ability to present a balanced narrative, Quarles confirmed the existence of a rich documentary of African American life.
-His essays in the Mississippi Valley Historical Review in 1945 and 1959 were the first from a Black historian to appear in a major historical journal.
+His essays in the Mississippi Valley Historical Review in 1945 and 1959 were the first from a Black historian to appear in a significant historical journal.

 Quarles’ first scholarly article, The Breach Between Douglass and Garrison, appeared in the Journal of Negro History in 1938 and spotlighted his interest in race relations.
-Quarles’ studies explore how Blacks and whites help shape each other’s identity on individual and collective levels.
+Quarles’ studies explore how Blacks and whites help shape each other’s identity individually and collectively.
 This can be found in Lincoln and the Negro 1962 and Allies for Freedom: Blacks and John Brown 1974.
 Other African American contributions were documented by him in The Negro in the Civil War 1953, The Negro in the American Revolution 1961, and Black Abolitionist 1969.

 Reference: